513: The Brain That Wouldn't Die

 A line from the opening narration to the television series Star Trek, which aired from 1966 to 1969.
 The introduction, voiced by series star William Shatner, went like this: “To explore strange new worlds; to seek out new life, and new civilizations; to boldly go where no man has gone before.”

-We'll call them Snaptite limbs.
+I'll call them SnapTite limbs.

 And I don’t want you reanimating anything, young man.